Byssoloma brunneodiscum

-Byssoloma brunneodiscum is a species of foliicolous (leaf-dwelling) lichen in the family Pilocarpaceae.
+Byssoloma brunneodiscum is a species of foliicolous (leaf-dwelling) lichen in the family Ectolechiaceae.
 Described in 2020 from specimens collected on Hainan Island, China, this lichen forms smooth, dull-green films on living leaves in montane rainforest understorys.
 It is distinguished by its brown to dark-brown fruiting discs surrounded by thick white margins and its production of a chlorinated xanthone compound in its tissues.

 Taxonomy

-Byssoloma brunneodiscum is a foliicolous member of the family Pilocarpaceae that was described in 2020 by Wei-Cheng Wang and Jiang-Chun Wei.
+Byssoloma brunneodiscum is a foliicolous member of the family Ectolechiaceae that was described in 2020 by Wei-Cheng Wang and Jiang-Chun Wei.
 Molecular analysis of mitochondrial small-subunit rDNA places it, together with B. annuum, B. melanodiscocarpum and B. rubrofuscum, in the well-supported B. subundulatum clade within Byssoloma.
 The holotype was collected by Wang on 6 September 2017 from Jianfeng Ridge, (Ledong County, Hainan), at 960 m elevation.
 The specific epithet brunneodiscum refers to the brown that are characteristic of the apothecia of this species.